Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 - Probability and statistics

-Some degrees will require an acquaintance with the field of economics as a hoop for admission as well.
-Whether you need to demonstrate these skills for admission or prove that you have finished coursework in these areas is going to be a case-by-case basis that varies from school to school.
+Some degrees will also require an acquaintance with the field of economics as a hoop for admission.
+Whether you need to demonstrate these skills for admission or prove that you have finished coursework in these areas will be on a case-by-case basis that varies from school to school.
 Just as each program’s coursework and focus are somewhat unique, so are each school’s distinct admissions requirements.

 The Master’s of Finance, as has been shown, means different things at different places, so having a clear idea of what you intend to do with the degree is key.
-There are many fields where a Master’s of Finance will be a boon, and to specialize even further, you can pursue either a specialized Master’s of Finance or a dual degree program where you pursue two Master’s degrees at the same time.
+There are many fields where a Master’s of Finance will be a boon, and to specialize even further, you can pursue either a specialized Master’s of Finance or a dual degree program where you pursue two Master’s degrees simultaneously.
 Here are some common dual degree programs on offer:

 - Master’s of Finance and the MBA